#'tis excellent depiction of:

 By Squeeze he was undeniably, irrevocably territorial.
 While he respected her decision to leave, he would most certainly have continued tracking her down wherever she was working to discuss details of his case, her case, or any tidbits in-between (as depicted by him interrupting her stakeout.)

 Season 2 beat Mulder over the head until he realized how closely he tied Scully to the work.
 In Little Green Men, he needed her encouragement to combat self-doubt; but more importantly, he needed her there with him, by his side.
 After her abduction in Ascension, he became listless, self-destructive (@cecilysass's excellent meta here), and dispassionate for the work: there was no curiosity or joy of discovery in 3's case-- in fact, there was no joy at all.
 In One Breath, he tried to barter his life's work for Cancer Man's location, resigning anyway out of sheer guilt.
 (Later, he tried to sell his soul again, more directly, to save Scully's life in Memento Mori.)
-By Firewalker, Scully had already eclipsed the work-- which Mulder didn't acknowledge, to her or himself, until Fight the Future-- and he frequently abandoned leads or "the truth" if he thought her life were in danger.
+By Firewalker, Scully had already eclipsed the work-- which Mulder didn't acknowledge, to her or himself, until Fight the Future-- and he frequently abandoned leads or "the truth" if he thought her life was in danger.
 Although she had become indispensable, Mulder didn't realize he loved her until later in the narrative.

 Still.